NSW Population Health Survey (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

-From 2011 onwards the RDD landline sampling frame was developed as follows: Australian Communications and Media Authority exchange district and charge zone prefixes were generated for each of the strata (that being the current health administrative areas) using “best fit” postcode (ACMA 2011).
+From 2011 onwards the RDD landline sampling frame was developed as follows: Australian Communications and Media Authority exchange district and charge zone prefixes were generated for each of the strata (that is Local Health Districts introduced in January 2011) using “best fit” postcode (ACMA 2011).
 All prefixes were expanded with suffixes ranging from 0000 to 9999.
-The sample was then randomly ordered within each strata.
-The estimated numbers required for each strata was then forwarded to Sampleworx for them to use proprietary software to test each numbers current status (valid, in-valid or unknown and business, non-business or unknown).
-The resulting valid non-business or unknown numbers were then used for the survey.
+The sample was then randomly ordered within each stratum.
+The estimated numbers required for each stratum was then forwarded to Sampleworx, who used proprietary software to test each numbers current status (valid, invalid or unknown and business, non-business or unknown).
+The resulting valid non-business and valid unknown numbers were used for the survey.

-The RDD mobile sampling frame was developed by Sampleworx using all known Australian mobile prefixes and then using proprietary software each number was tested to identify valid and in-valid numbers.
+The RDD mobile sampling frame was developed by Sampleworx and included using all known Australian mobile prefixes.
+Sampleworx used proprietary software to test each number to identify valid and invalid numbers.
 A random sample of valid mobile numbers was then provided for use for the survey.

-When the Australia on Disk electronic white pages became available and reliable introductory letters were sent to the selected households (1997 to 2008).
+When the Australia on Disk electronic white pages became available, reliable introductory letters were sent to the selected households (1997 to 2008).
 Households were contacted using random digit dialling.
 Depending on the frame either one person from the household was randomly selected or the mobile phone holder was selected for inclusion in the survey.